TylerBraisted/GraphMind/README.md

 Use a dedicated database for this app, or remove/replace that line if you need to preserve data.

-Cypher write protection: The QA chain is created with allow_dangerous_requests=True in the code you shared.
-If you care about safety, change it to False and/or validate Cypher to only allow MATCH/RETURN/... (no CREATE/DELETE/SET).
+Cypher write protection: The QA chain is created with allow_dangerous_requests=True.
+For safety, set it to False and/or validate generated Cypher to only allow MATCH/RETURN/... (no CREATE/DELETE/SET).

 Avatars & logo: If images are missing locally, update the paths in app.py or add fallbacks.